BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 For an antecedent, this means that we will set the signal to be true if the `highExpr` is true and set the signal to be false if the `lowExpr` is true.
 Otherwise the signal is `X`.

 For output constraints this means that when the assignment of BDD variables make `highExpr` true, we need the signal to be high from `tickStart` to `tickEnd`.
 Similarly for `lowExpr`.
 Thus each output constraint tuple can be split into 2 parts: the positive constraint where we need the signal to be true under a certain condition, and the negative constraint where we need the signal to be false under a certain condition.
 We let the `highExpr` and `lowExpr` be termed as the guards of the constraint.

+Jaspergold fully implements symbolic simulation without support for abstraction with an indexing relation.
+Here, antecedents are not dual rail but rather just singular expressions, this means that we have no symbolic indexing and abstraction beyond the inital Xs present in the circuit.
+The output constraints here also do not have guards.
+To conditionally check properties, we would adjust the input constraint `cin`.

+For the purposes of doing symbolic indexing, we settled on using the 4-tuple form of antecedents and output.
+This makes it easier to port over the existing theory on indexing transformations from the STE papers.
+Furthermore, Jasper's symbolic simulation engine accepts stimuli in the form of the 4-tuple antecedent.

 == Indexing Relations